8 Ways to Save Up Enough Money for a Kickass Vacation

 6. Find ways to bring in more money.

 Look for a part-time job that will work around your current schedule.
-Let friends and family know you’re trying to make extra cash.
+Let friends and family know that you are on a mission to save up for a vacation to keep you in mind for any jobs that would enable you to bring in some extra cash.

 If you’re crafty, set up an Etsy store to sell your products.
 When you get paid for your part-time work, put the money into your vacation account.
 If you’re paid by direct deposit, set it up so the money goes directly into your vacation savings.